cast-org/figuration/docs/layout/grid.md

 - Containers---`.container` for fixed width or `.container-fluid` for full width---center your site's contents and help align your grid content.
 - Rows are horizontal groups of columns that ensure your columns are lined up properly.
 - Content should be placed within columns, and only columns may be immediate children of rows.
+- Thanks to flexbox, grid columns without a set width will automatically layout with equal widths.
+For example, four instances of `.col-sm` will each automatically be 25% wide for small breakpoints.
 - Column classes indicate the number of columns you'd like to use out of the possible 12 per row.
 So if you want three equal-width columns, you'd use `.col-4`.
 - Column `width`s are set in percentages, so they're always fluid and sized relative to their parent element.
 - Columns have horizontal `padding` to create the gutters between individual columns.